jillesca/ncpeek/README.md

 If you need to manipulate the shape of the data or add some logic, you can add a custom parser for your xml filter or xpath.
 See [Adding a Parser](#adding-a-parser) for instructions.

+## Use cases

+I developed originally `ncpeek` be used inside [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to gather telemetry data from network devices and print the metrics.
+This was part of a [demo presented a Cisco Impact 2023.](https://github.com/jillesca/open_telemetry_network_impact) In this case, I needed a CLI client with a simple interface.

+For an upcoming talk I will deliver at Cisco Live Amsterdam 2024, I augmented the netconf client and added an API layer so other systems (such as AI) can call `ncpeek` can grab data from network devices.
+In this case, I needed a simple API for the AI to use.

 ## Usage

 You can use in two ways `ncpeek`; cli or api.